JonasToth/CppCoreGuidelinesTooling/tool_overview.md

 #### clang-tidy

 Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

 Provide correct number of lines.
 Not end with a $
 #### clang-tidy

 Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

 Provide correct number of lines.
 Not end with a $
 #### clang-tidy

+Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

+Provide correct number of lines.
+Not end with a $
+#### clang-tidy

+Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

+Provide correct number of lines.
+Not end with a $
+#### clang-tidy

+Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

+Provide correct number of lines.
+Not end with a $
+#### clang-tidy

 ### <a name="Rc-regular"></a>C.11: Make concrete types regular

 ???

 #### clang-tidy

 ### <a name="Rh-domain"></a>C.120: Use class hierarchies to represent concepts with inherent hierarchical structure (only)